hlop3z/zmag/docs/docs/server/streamer.md

 # Streamer — `Push` and `Pull`

-In this guide, you'll learn how to implement `PUSH` operations.
+In this guide, you'll learn how to implement `PUSH/PULL` operations.
 Optionally, you can utilize the GraphQL schema to obtain information for pushing.

 ## `PUSH` Operations